How to Improve Your Rental Property

 Rental Property Implication: A Rental Unit Must Work as a Remote Office

 Speedy Internet today is a necessity and not a luxury.
 A tenant expects that broadband will be available from the day they move in.
-Most importantly for property management, however, is that they are willing to pay higher rent for high-speed internet access — about $35 more per month2.
+Most importantly for property management, however, is that they are willing to pay higher rent for high-speed internet access — about $35 more per month.

-At Broadway Chapter, a 242-unit apartment community under construction in Fort Worth, Texas, developer CRG has prioritized such property upgrades and has redesigned some amenities for remote workers.
+At Broadway Chapter, a 242-unit apartment community under construction in Fort Worth, Texas, developer CRG has prioritised such property upgrades and has redesigned some amenities for remote workers.
 Instead of game rooms or social lounges, the rental property now includes private study offices, small group rooms and hospitality suites for hosting small business gatherings.
 Further, CRG’s new development strategy includes amenities specifically designed for the work-from-home tenant, with pocket offices and what Managing Partner J.J.
 Smith refers to as “Zoom-worthy common spaces.”

 Rental Property Implication: Design More Flexible Spaces

 According to a recent RENTCafé survey, a renter wants more space in their rental unit, making it a higher priority than the safety concerns of last year.
 Residents working from home will make new demands on their living space.
 This is likely to impact how rooms are used, with bedrooms doubling as studies, and requirements for office-type furniture.
 It may also be reflected in how shared spaces are designed, with collaborative working spaces forming part of communal building areas.

 Consumer Shift 3: Outdoor Spaces are Safer Than Indoor Spaces

 As SAGE and other scientific institutions have reiterated, outdoor spaces are safest as fresh air is constantly circulating and dispersing the respiratory droplets of others.